Search String

 Warcraft 2 System Requirements

-Warcraft 2 is playable on IBM Compatible PCs installed with MS-DOS 5.0, Windows 3.1 or Windows 95 operating systems, powered by Pentium 60 processors and 16 megabytes of RAM.
+Warcraft 2 is a Rational Systems' DOS/4GW Protected Mode Run-time.
+Warcraft 2 is playable on IBM Compatible PCs installed with MS-DOS 5.0, Windows 3.1x (with Win32S and WinG) or Windows 95 operating systems, powered by Pentium 60 processors and 16 megabytes of RAM.
 DirectX and SVGA graphics are required.

 We've gone from Warcraft 1's 80386 requirement to Warcraft 2's Pentium 60 requirement in but one year.
 RAM requirement is multiplied by 4.
 Native resolution doubled, with SVGA implementations.